April 20, 2022

 The manufacturing industry faces a number of challenges, including managing its workforce at a time when workforce shortages are commonplace.
 Discover several ways that manufacturers can use technology to help enable strategic workforce planning and build a resilient workforce.

-Unlike many struggling industries, the manufacturing sector is in the midst of a major post-pandemic recovery.
-Pent-up demand for consumer products continues to pave the way for continued growth in 2022 and beyond.
+Unlike many struggling industries, the manufacturing sector has recovered quickly after the pandemic and continues to be one of the top growing industries in the United States.
+Pent-up demand for consumer products continues to pave the way for continued growth in 2023 and beyond.

 Yet, despite these tailwinds, the industry faces a variety of challenges, from ongoing supply chain disruption to navigating digital transformation.
 Even more important, at a time when labor shortages are commonplace, filling open positions while also retaining existing workers has become an even bigger challenge.
 Workforce management issues like these impact business continuity for many reasons, especially because of the operational risks they pose for manufacturers.